marcusbadillo/learning-lab/aws/Introduction-to-Cloud-101/README.md

-# Introduction to CLoud 101
+# Introduction to Cloud 101

 1. Define cloud computing and describe its benefits
 2. Compare and contrast cloud computing service and deployment models